 Trademark is a London-based film, television and theatre production company founded by BAFTA and Academy Award winning film producer David Parfitt.
 Trademark's work spans film, theatre and television.
-Our latest feature film The Father, based on Florian Zeller's play, is due for release in 2021.
+Our latest Bafta and Academy award-winning feature film is The Father, based on Florian Zeller's play.
+The Father is now available on demand and via streaming platforms.

 Please note: we do not accept unsolicited material.

 David Parfitt has worked as a London-based independent film, television and theatre producer for over 30 years.

 David worked as an actor before co-founding the Renaissance Theatre Company with Kenneth Branagh.
 Between 1987 and 1991, the company produced various celebrated Shakespeare productions including Twelfth Night, Much Ado about Nothing, Hamlet, As You like It, A Midsummer Night’s Dream, King Lear and Coriolanus.